 Also prior to submission of the application, the Signing Official shall ensure that each investigator submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities, if any.
-In accordance with Section H, the Signing Official shall ensure that subrecipient investigators either comply with this FCOI Policy or that their institution(s) provides assurances to enable The Center to fulfill the requirements of this FCOI Policy.
-In either case, the Signing Official shall ensure that the proper documentation as required under the FCOI Regulations is executed, also in accordance with Section H. Disclosure forms will be made available by The Center General Counsel.
+In accordance with Section H, the Signing Official shall ensure that subrecipient investigators either comply with this FCOI Policy or that their institution(s) provides assurances to enable Center on Addiction to fulfill the requirements of this FCOI Policy.
+In either case, the Signing Official shall ensure that the proper documentation as required under the FCOI Regulations is executed, also in accordance with Section H. Disclosure forms will be made available by Center on Addiction General Counsel.

 All disclosures must be updated annually during the period of the award or within 30 days of discovering or acquiring (e.g., through purchase, marriage, inheritance or expansion of responsibilities) a new significant financial interest.
 The Signing Official shall ensure that annual update forms are sent to and promptly returned by each investigator.
 (One annual disclosure is sufficient to cover all ongoing PHS awards.)
 Each investigator is responsible for submitting disclosure forms within 30 days of discovering or acquiring a new significant financial interest.
 Disclosures shall be provided by an investigator at any other time upon request.

-The Signing Official shall ensure that each investigator new to The Center submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities, if any, within 30 days of starting employment.
+The Signing Official shall ensure that each investigator new to Center on Addiction submits a listing of his/her known significant financial interests (as described above) and those of his/her spouse and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities, if any, within 30 days of starting employment.

 D. Review of Disclosures and Monitoring and Reporting FCOI